 - an assignment to be given during the current class, due at a later class meeting

 Evaluation of student work (20 – 30 minutes): The examinee will be asked to evaluate a student exercise in writing (model composition or part-writing) or tonal analysis, noting technical and stylistic flaws, making suggestions for improvement, and answering questions on pedagogical issues that arise from the student exercise.

 The examination will be evaluated by a committee of members of the Music Theory faculty, and will be graded on a pass-fail basis.
 The judgment will be collective.

 In keeping with Rackham Guidelines for Certificate Programs, students apply separately to the Certificate Program.

 In order to qualify for consideration for admission to the program, students must be enrolled in one of SMTD’s doctoral programs and have satisfied all of the elements of the Transfer Proficiency Examination, including the 20th-century component.
 This may be accomplished by taking the exams, or successfully completing the appropriate courses.

 In order to be accepted into the program, students must demonstrate particular aptitude for music theoretical study.
 This may be demonstrated by:

 - Samples of theoretical work, including both analytical or theoretical papers and samples of music writing, such as part-writing or counterpoint exercises.

 - Interview by a Faculty Committee from the Department of Music Theory.

-The application to add the Certificate Program in Music Theory Pedagogy to your degree is on the Rackham Graduate School page.
+To add the Certificate Program in Music Theory Pedagogy to your degree, complete the application.